pycom/pycom-documentation/content/pybytes/releases/_index.md

 aliases:
 ---

-In this section, we will explain to you how to create a new release.
+In this section, we will explain how to create a new release.

 ## Create release wizard